arrianaj/a1-christinepang/A1_CHRISTINEPANG.md

 I first calculated the total number of electricity and gas customers separately by averaging the number of customers listed over the 12 months for each zip code and then summed them over all zip codes.
 To account for some zip codes having just electricity customers, some having just gas customers, and some having both, I calculated "avgkbtu" differently for each.
 For zip codes with just electricity or gas customers, the average kBTU per customer was the total electricity or gas kBTU for the year divided by the total respective customers.
 For the combined (electricity & gas customers) case, the two opposite ends of the spectrum to consider were that all electricity and gas customers are independent of each other or that all gas customers are also electricity customers.
 For residential areas, I believe it's more likely that gas and electricity customers are overlapped so I calculated average kBTU as total electricity + gas kBTU divided by the larger of electricity or gas customers.

+Comment: The formula used for calculation is same as what I have used with the extra detail added for zip codes where there are just gas customers or electricity customers.
+Using the maximum of the two is i think a valid estimate since it helps us get a conservative estimate upon which we can build on the further analysis.

 #### Q7 Paste a publicly viewable link to your Slides.